Dinsmoor/ralc/README.md

 =====
 INTRO
 =====
-	R.A.L.C stands for Randomized Adventure Lore Creator, it is the combined effort of
+	R.A.L.C is an acronymn for Randomized Adventure Lore Creator, it is the combined effort of freedom-loving DND nerds to be collectively lazier by means of effort.

 =======
 PURPOSE